fumes/fumes.jekyll/_posts/2017-07-07-dont-believe-in-beliefs.md

 People then take refuge within the confines of their group designated by their beliefs, and derive a sense of identity from it.
 But the best of all is to have no beliefs.

-{% responsive_image path: uploads/2017/07/080612_photo_rokma_5731.jpg %}
+{% responsive_image path: uploads/2017/07/120311_photo_rokma_9520.jpg %}

 Not non-belief, but the absence of the concept of belief altogether.

 Be comfortable in the presence of mystery.
 Not every question has an answer.
 Move beyond the concept of explanation.

 {% responsive_image path: uploads/2017/07/100330_photo_rokma_4289.jpg %}

 And upon discarding your beliefs you will see that carrying around beliefs is like carrying around a bag of rocks for protection.
 The rocks not only protect you from nothing, but they weigh you down as well.

+{% responsive_image path: uploads/2017/07/080612_photo_rokma_5731.jpg %}

+In the absence of belief we have ideas.
+The beauty of ideas is that they can never be contradictory.
+Ideas we can pass back and forth, like exchanging chopsticks for a fork and spoon.